mixu/cssbook/input/5-tricks.md

 *Positioning with constraints*.
 There are many interesting things that you can do with `position: absolute` elements as well as the `width` of `display: block` elements.
 For absolutely positioned elements, it is possible to trigger a contraint-based size calculation in both the horizontal and vertical axes; for `display: block` elements this only works for horizontal sizing.

 For example, let's say you want to position a box in on the left or right side of a parent box while keeping it centered vertically.
-This could, for example, be the left and right navigation buttons on a image carousel.
+This could, for example, be the left and right navigation buttons on an image carousel.
 To accomplish this, you could set the parent to `position: relative`, and then use something like this:

 ```snippet
 <div class="parent blue">